North Aegean, Greece

 - zucchini pie

 - mamoulia (local sweets)

 Villages in Chios

 Most locals stay in the capital and the main port of Chios, Chora.
-The rest of the island residents stay in Mesta, the second largest settlement, and in the other 64 villages.
-Along with your vacation in Chios, you should explore and visit some medieval villages, the mastic villages and Kampos of Chios.
+The remaining inhabitants of the island live in Mesta, the second-largest town, and the other 64 villages.
+While on vacation in Chios, you should explore and visit some medieval villages, the mastic villages, and Kampos of Chios.